spacetime-ecologist/spacetime-ecologists-RTMB/README.md

 ## Known issues

-- chapter 10 and 11 models do not yet work (in progress)
+- chapter 10 models do not yet work (in progress)

 ## Funding acknowledgements